Hints and Tips - 4 minute read

 If you don’t want to talk to somebody face-to-face, here are some organisations that can help you:

 As a final thought, there are lots of opportunities for support, some of which we have outlined above and hope you have found these helpful.
-The final link to share with you is hopefully one you will have all seen.
-The NHS website provides 10 tips to help if you are worried about coronavirus.
-This provides some great additional information, videos and activities, as well as further links to advice from the NHS and the government.
+The final link to share with you is from our regulator, Ofqual.
+They’ve published their own blog for students who are feeling worried about this year’s exam results.
+They provide some great advice from psychologists about putting things into perspective, as well as further links to advice from the NHS and the government.

 Phoebe Davis - Subject Support Co-ordinator